 Take yourself out of the ordinary

 The Flower Fields will be open March 1st through May 14th, 2017 9am to 6pm daily.
-Tickets may be purchased online starting March 1, 2017 and onsite when you arrive or online.
+Tickets may be purchased online or at the main entrance when you arrive.

 For over sixty years, Mother Nature has transformed the rolling hills of north San Diego County into one of the most spectacular and coordinated displays of natural color and beauty anywhere in the world.
 The nearly fifty acres of Giant Tecolote Ranunculus flowers that make up The Flower Fields at Carlsbad Ranch® in Carlsbad, California, are in bloom for approximately six to eight weeks each year – from early March through early May – literally bringing the famous fields back to life.
 This annual burst of color, which has become part of the area’s local heritage, also is one of nature’s official ways of announcing the arrival of spring here in southern California.